megbooher/CS312_Term_Project/milestone1.md

 - [ ] Table 1 (upper table):
   - [x] 2 col by `x` row (`x` = numColors param)
-  - [C] no header row
+  - [x] no header row
-  - [C] spans most of the width of the page
+  - [x] spans most of the width of the page
-  - [C] right column: 80% table width
+  - [x] right column: 80% table width
-  - [ ] left column
+  - [x] left column
-    - [C] 20% table width
+    - [x] 20% table width
-    - [C] each cell is a drop-down with 10 color names (these should be ordered in an intuitive way for the user)
+    - [x] each cell is a drop-down with 10 color names (these should be ordered in an intuitive way for the user)
-      - [C] each cell has a different default set color
+      - [x] each cell has a different default set color
         - [x] 1.  red
         - [x] 2.  orange
         - [x] 3.  yellow